[AI Series] What is BYOA, and why does it matter? (Apps must “Go to the Data” in 2025)

-Two of the biggest lessons from the past few years (especially in this “year of AI”) … Applications are only as good as the data that powers them, and companies are putting more and more restrictions on where their proprietary data is accessible from.
+Applications are only as good as the data that powers them, and companies are putting more and more restrictions on where their proprietary data is accessible from.
 In 2025 we see these issues accelerating even faster, as companies will find even more reasons to not allow their proprietary data outside of their realm of control.

-This means that new applications must be designed with Data Access in mind, and all new applications must have the ability to be deployed next to their customer’s data, in both physical location (data center) as well as realm of security control (cloud account ownership)
+This means that new applications must be designed with data access in mind, and all new applications must have the ability to be deployed next to their customer’s data, in both physical location (data center) as well as realm of security control (cloud account ownership).

 BYOA (Bring your own cloud Account)